Upfront costs of buying a home: What you need to know

 For example, home and contents insurance.
 Landlord insurance may also be required if you are an investment property owner.
 You should also consider the cost of utility connections and removalist fees.

-Qantas Money Home Loan Establishment Fees
+Qantas Money Home Loan Fees

 Payable when we agree to: